 Local high schools make plans to hold graduations, proms

-If you drive past a high school in the Southeast Missouri area, chances are you'll find a banner with the faces of the Class of 2020 -- the class whose final year of high school was cut short by COVID-19.
+If you drive past a high school in the Southeast Missouri area, chances are youll find a banner with the faces of the Class of 2020 the class whose final year of high school was cut short by COVID-19.

 But those high school seniors may still get the chance to attend their graduations, proms and baccalaureate services, just a bit later than they had originally planned.

-Cape Girardeau Central High School, Jackson High School and Notre Dame Regional High School have all released information regarding the ceremonies that, for many, mark rites of passage at the end of one's high school career.
+Cape Girardeau Central High School, Jackson High School and Notre Dame Regional High School have all released information regarding the ceremonies that, for many, mark rites of passage at the end of ones high school career.

 RACHAEL LONG